freshcrate

 Loading

 Each gateway tool accepts an action discriminator field (e.g., { action: "symbol.search", repoId: "x", query: "auth" }) and routes to the same handlers with double Zod validation.
 Thin wire schemas in tools/list keep the registration compact while full validation happens server-side.
-Legacy flat tool names are optionally emitted alongside for backward compatibility.
+The flat-only sdl.file.write action remains outside gateway mode today.

 Why it matters: